hahajjjun/hahajjjun.github.io/_posts/2026-01-03-anatomy-of-bsm.md

 ### Tokenization

-| Evo2 used a byte-tokenizer
+| Evo 2 is trained using next-token-prediction on the byte-tokenized OpenGenome2 dataset.

-Beyond this simple statement, there are detailed considerations in choosing a tokenization approach.
+Beyond this simple statement, there might be detailed considerations in choosing a tokenization approach.
 We should first note that conventional tokenizers in NLP field or classical sequence models that include BPE(byte pair encoding) and k-mer tokenization are promising approaches.

 However, we can question about the optimality of tokenizer and conjecture that the optimal tokenization strategy of biological sequences should somehow differ from those of natural languages.